TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 10/Romans 10.2.md

 ---

-For I bear them witness that they have a zeal for God, but not according to knowledge.
+For I testify about them that they have a zeal for God, but not according to knowledge.